JDihlmann/moodlocator/README.md

 You need to get Tweets so we have to create a Twitter Developer Account and  we need a Bluemix Account where we can upload our application and add services.
 ######Twitter
 Lets’s get started with the Twitter Developer Account.
 Open your Browser and go to the [Twitter] Homepage.
 If you don’t already have a Twitter Account register for it and create one.
 If you do have a Twitter Account be sure to log off and reload the Twitter Homepage again.
 On the bottom of the page you will see a blue line with serveral options.

-Click at the developer section.
+	Click on "developer"

-> It should look like that:
+> The Twitter developer will open.
+It should look like that:

 ![alt tag](https://raw.githubusercontent.com/JDihlmann/moodlocator/master/ReadMe/twitterDev.png)

-Go to the bottom of the page and search for the menu point „Tools“ and then click on „Manage Your Apps“.
+Go to the bottom of the page and search for the menu point „Tools“ and then

+	Click on "Manage Your Apps“
 	Sign in with your Twitter Account .

->You will see a button in the middle of the Page which says „Create New App“
+You will see a button in the middle of the Page which says "Create New App“

+	Click on "Create New App“

+You now will create your own Twitter application

+	Name your new App
+	Describe your new App
-Click this button and follow the steps.
-Name your new App, describe your new App, add a placeholder Homepage to your App „http://yourappname.com“, agree the developer Agreement and finally click the button „Create your Twitter Application“.
+	Add a placeholder Homepage to your App „http://yourappname.com“ Agree the developer Agreement
+	Click on  „Create your Twitter Application“.

-You have created your own Twitter App, now lets create the keys you need for your application.
+You have created your own Twitter App, now let's create the keys you need for your application.

-In the menu selected „Keys and Access Tokens“
+Selected "Keys and Access Tokens“

 > You will see your Application Settings

 You already have a Consumer Key and a Consumer Secret but you also need a Access Token.
-Scroll to the bottom of the page and click on „Create my access token“.
+Scroll to the bottom of the page until you see the button „Create my access token“.

+	Click on "Create my access token“

+This step may take 1-2minutes.
+Your Access Token have been created.
 > It should look like that:

 ![alt tag](https://raw.githubusercontent.com/JDihlmann/moodlocator/master/ReadMe/twitterToken.jpg)